-Teaching a dog how to sit should be at the top of the list of things to teach your puppy when bringing them home for the first time.
-After all, they need to know how to behave and when to take a break from all the running and jumping around.
+Teaching a dog how to sit if often at the top of the list of things people want to teach their puppy when bringing them home for the first time.
+It’s an easy first training exercise for most dogs – and it gives them something to do that you can reward them for rather than jumping on people.

 What you need